• Skip to primary navigation

 The sugar cane plant can grow up to 24 feet tall and is harvested by hand or machine.

-After the stalks are cut, they're crushed to extract the sweet juice inside.
+After the stalks are cut, they're crushed to extract the sweet juice inside - for context on how processing affects sweetness, see coconut vs brown sugar comparison.

 This juice is then boiled to create a syrup or further processed to make sugar crystals.